Resident Training Program in Veterinary Anatomic Pathology - Zoo & Wildlife Pathology Track

 Program Description 1st and 2nd year: The first two years of the program will be spent at the Anatomic Pathology Service at the University of California, Davis.
 The VMTH provides a diverse caseload that consists of approximately 85% domestic animals and 15% zoo and wildlife animals, pet birds and other exotic pets.
 All aspects of case evaluation (gross necropsy, histopathology evaluation, and pathology reporting) are guided and reviewed by twelve board certified (ACVP or ECVP) pathologists.
 Two faculty members have specific expertise in zoo and wildlife pathology and provide specialty consultation on all cases.
 Pathologists from the California Animal Health and Food Safety Laboratories, the Center of Comparative Medicine, the Comparative Pathology Lab and the California National Primate and Research Center on campus also participate in seminars and are available for consultations.
 A research project based on diagnostic cases is also a requirement of the program.
 For details of 1st and 2nd year of the program please refer to while at VMTH.

-3rd year training in San Diego: The final year of the program will be spent in the Wildlife Disease Laboratories at the San Diego Zoo and Wild Animal Park, where residents will obtain more focused exposure to zoo and wildlife species.
-Residents will participate in the necropsy, biopsy and cytology services under the supervision and instruction of board certified (ACVP) pathologists.
-Case material includes a wide variety of non-domestic birds, mammals, amphibians and reptiles derived from the collections of the San Diego Zoo, the San Diego Wild Animal Park, and from collaborative field conservation programs.
+3rd year training in San Diego: The final year of the program will be spent in the Disease Investigations group at the San Diego Zoo and San Diego Zoo Safari Park, where residents will obtain more focused exposure to zoo and wildlife species.
+Residents will participate in the necropsy, biopsy and cytology services under the supervision and instruction of five board certified (ACVP) pathologists.
+Case material includes a wide variety of non-domestic birds, mammals, amphibians and reptiles derived from the collections of the San Diego Zoo, the San Diego Zoo Safari Park, and from collaborative field conservation programs.
 There will be opportunities to participate in weekly conferences, monthly morbidity-mortality meetings with clinical veterinarians and animal care staff, and weekly pathology seminars at the nearby UC San Diego Medical Center.

-Background information for Zoological Society of San Diego Pathology Program: The Zoological Society of San Diego administers two campuses (the San Diego Zoo in Balboa Park and the San Diego Wild Animal Park in Escondido), as well as the Institute for Conservation Research (formerly CRES), with a total collection inventory of nearly 8000 mammals, birds, reptiles and amphibians, many of which are endangered species.
+Background information for the San Diego Zoo Global Pathology Program: San Diego Zoo Global administers two campuses (the San Diego Zoo in Balboa Park and the San Diego Zoo Safari Park in Escondido), as well as the Institute for Conservation Research (formerly CRES), with a total collection inventory of nearly 8000 mammals, birds, reptiles and amphibians, many of which are endangered species.
 Pathology case material derives from this extensive collection as well as a number of field conservation programs.
-Archival histopathology and cytology slides, paraffin blocks, formalin fixed tissues, frozen tissues, and serum collected over 30 years are available for retrospective studies.
-Pathology reports and animal records from 1983 to present comprise an extensive computer data base.
-An excellent in-house veterinary medical library is supplemented by the Society's extensive zoological library and the nearby University of California San Diego Medical Library.
-The Wildlife Disease Laboratories participates in the Armed Forces Institute of Pathology Wednesday Slide Conference and is a CL Davis Foundation Study Site.
+Archival histopathology and cytology slides, paraffin blocks, formalin fixed tissues, frozen tissues, and serum collected over 80 years are available for retrospective studies.
+Pathology reports and animal records from 1983 to present comprise an extensive computer data-base.
+The Zoo's extensive zoological library supplement an excellent in-house veterinary medical library.
+The Disease Investigations group participates in the Joint Pathology Center's Wednesday Slide Conference and is a CL Davis Foundation Study Site.
 Training and consultation are facilitated by a three-headed microscope with a video monitor.
-In addition to the pathology service, the Wildlife Disease Laboratories have a fully equipped molecular diagnostic laboratory headed by molecular pathologist who is an ACVP diplomate, and two fully equipped modern clinical pathology laboratories headed by an MT, ASCP certified clinical laboratory manager.
-Support staff includes a histotechnologist, three pathology technicians and two medical secretaries.
-The Wildlife Disease Laboratories work in close cooperation with 12 clinical veterinarians and three nutritionists, as well as with curators and animal care staff.
-Collaboration with other scientists in the Institute for Conservation Research provides expertise in applied animal and plant ecology, behavioral biology, genetics, and reproductive physiology.
-Additional information can be obtained by contacting Dr. Bruce Rideout, Director, Wildlife Disease Laboratories, San Diego Zoo’s Institute for Conservation Research, PO Box 120551, San Diego, CA 92112-0551, or by visiting the San Diego Zoo's website.
+In addition to the pathology service, the Disease Investigations group has a fully equipped molecular diagnostic laboratory headed by molecular pathologist, and an epidemiology research program.
+Support staff includes a histotechnologist, four pathology technicians and a medical secretary.
+The Disease Investigations group works in close cooperation with 13 clinical veterinarians and three nutritionists, as well as with curators and animal care staff.
+Collaboration with other scientists in the Institute for Conservation Research provides expertise in recovery ecology, plant conservation, population sustainability, conservation genetics, community engagement, and reproductive sciences.
+Additional information can be obtained by contacting Dr. Bruce Rideout, Director, Disease Investigations, Institute for Conservation Research, San Diego Zoo Global, PO Box 120551, San Diego, CA 92112-0551, or by visiting the Institute for Conservation Research website.